 To learn more about each board and what areas of responsibility they cover, see About the Boards in the About section of this website.

 - CIRB members participate in an orientation program designed to provide knowledge of applicable human subject protection regulations and procedures and the ability to apply the ethical principles underlying protection of study participants.

 - Continuing Education participation for CIRB members is required.
-Training is offered during the year, typically in webinar format.
-Additionally, there may be opportunity for in-person education days when appropriate.
+Training is offered throughout the year in a variety of formats which include: monthly board meetings, ad hoc webinars, and in-person education days.

 Thank you for your interest in the CIRB for the National Cancer Institute.
 If you have any questions or would like to speak to someone, please contact us at email@example.com or call 888-657-3711.

 If you are interested in becoming a board member, please refer to the following: